hornos/gridhowto/README.md

 ## Ansible Bootstrap
 This is a blueprint of a HA grid engine cluster.
-It enables you rapid infrastructure prototyping.
+It enables you rapid prototyping of fractal infrastructures.
 First, install Ansible on your host machine (VirtualBox host).
 Ansible should be installed in `$HOME/ansible`:

     cd $HOME
     git clone git://github.com/ansible/ansible.git